Frequently Asked Questions

 How many RPAP students practice in Minnesota/rural communities?

-Two-thirds of RPAP students return to Minnesota to practice and two-thirds practice in a rural setting.
+Two-thirds of RPAP students return to Minnesota to practice and 40% practice in a rural setting.